Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 - Computer Predicted Total: 144.6

-Missouri's record against the spread this season is 4-6-0, and Illinois' is 4-5-0.
+Missouri has gone 4-6-0 against the spread, while Illinois' ATS record this season is 4-5-0.
 The Tigers are 3-7-0 and the Fighting Illini are 3-6-0 in terms of hitting the over.

 Bet on this or any college basketball matchup at BetMGM